-The Irrawaddy dolphin – September 2020
+The Irrawaddy dolphin needs our help

 Irrawaddy dolphins live in coastal areas in South and Southeast Asia.
 They also live in three rivers: the Ayeyarwady (Myanmar), the Mahakam (Indonesian Borneo), and the Mekong River.
-The Mekong Irrawaddy dolphins habitat consists of only 190 km (118 miles) of the Mekong River, northeast of Cambodia, and southwest of Laos.
-Their habitat has been greatly reduced after the construction of multiple dams on the Mekong river.
+The Mekong Irrawaddy dolphins’ habitat consists of only 190 km (118 miles) of the Mekong River, northeast of Cambodia, and southwest of Laos.
+Their habitat has been greatly reduced after the construction of multiple dams on the Mekong River.

 Irrawaddy dolphin